alcasinoroyale/alcasinoroyale.github.io/_posts/2020-02-23-avenues_of_a_software_engineer.markdown

 If you want to innovate and craft user experiences, front-end development is usually the route to go, if you enjoy dealing with data and creating the logic of an application, back-end would be the best option.
 After working with Angular for a few months, I've found that it shares a lot of similarities with React and even Ruby on Rails, which I utilized for my portfolio projects.
 Since I don't have much experience with Python or C++, would applying to back-end positions be harmful, not necessarily, but because I have more experience building front-end applications, it would seem like a detour from what I'm familiar with.
 That doesn't mean that later on, I won't encounter Python and C++ depending on the role as I would be collaborating with a variety of engineers across the tech stack for various projects.

 Collaboration becomes an advantage because now you would have the opportunity to learn from more experienced engineers and apply those lessons to your own work.
-It also ties back to the fact that before attending The Flatiron School, the idea of building a successful application in a full stack architecture was impractical, but I did it.
+It also ties back to the fact that before attending The Flatiron School, the idea of building a successful application in a full-stack architecture was impractical, but I did it.
 Sonmez discusses how software engineers navigate their day at work and while you will code for a decent amount of time, a lot more is spent experimenting and testing your code as well as learning new concepts and details about the industry and the company codebase.
-I don't think that you can go into an a position expecting to know all of the answers, to have all of the boxes checked, but what you can do is try to become as proficient with your existing skillset as you can and learn from those around you.
-If you're able to master that, then the possibilites are endless.
+I don't think that you can go into a position expecting to know all of the answers, to have all of the boxes checked, but what you can do is try to become as proficient with your existing skillset as you can and learn from those around you.
+If you're able to master that, then the possibilities are endless.